percona/k8spxc-docs/docs/eks.md

 5. During previous steps, the Operator has generated several [secrets](https://kubernetes.io/docs/concepts/configuration/secret/), including the password for the `root` user, which you will need to access the cluster.

-    Use `kubectl get secrets` command to see the list of Secrets objects (by default Secrets object you are interested in has `my-cluster-secrets` name).
-Then `kubectl get secret my-cluster-secrets -o yaml` will return the YAML file with generated secrets, including the root password which should look as follows:
+    Use `kubectl get secrets` command to see the list of Secrets objects (by default Secrets object you are interested in has `cluster1-secrets` name).
+Then `kubectl get secret cluster1-secrets -o yaml` will return the YAML file with generated secrets, including the root password which should look as follows:

     ```yaml
     ...